 with n the total number of observations, K the total number of products and I the total number of country partners.
 We apply the same variance decomposition exercise at the sector level, in which case the sector s index (at the 3-digit level) replaces the k index (at the 5-digit level).
 This gives us an alternative way to ensure the robustness of the estimation results to the degree of classification retained to estimate international transport costs.
 We also determine the share of the observed variance that can be attributed to the between-country variance, adapting the variance decomposition formula written above accordingly.
 Results are reported in Figure B.1.

-Figure B.1: Variance decomposition (observed cif-fas price gap)
+Figure B.1: Variance decomposition (observed CIF-FAS price gap)